 The benefit cap will not apply if:

-- you are of state pension age
+- you or your partner are of pension age

 - you or your partner are working and receive Working Tax Credit (or work enough hours to claim them)

 - you or your partner receive certain disability benefits: